 Slightly More Effort Needed: Inspectors have a complex question or set of questions that may take more than a few hours for the technical staff to respond to.
 The inspector and HQ technical staff should discuss the level of effort needed for a response.
 The time and level of support efforts are managed by the regional and HQ staff with HQ branch chief permission (inspectors must respect the technical staff’s time and work priorities).
 A response from HQ staff to the inspector is verbal or via email.

 Request for Direct Support Throughout an Inspection: Occasionally, an inspection team leader determines the need for HQ technical experts to support their inspection, either remotely or directly onsite throughout the inspection.
 When this occurs, the inspectors must request the technical staff participation through their regional branch chief to the HQ technical branch chief, due to the significant amount of time needed.
 The requesting inspectors must inform the relevant facility project manager for their awareness.

+If this support will be greater than 16 hours, both the Regional Division Director and the respective HQ Division Director approval is required.

+HQ staff providing technical support will charge up to 8 hours of their time in HRMS to the Enterprise Project Identifier (EPID) M-2024-INS-0002 – “NRR Inspection Oversight/Support for Regional Inspections” (in oversight Cost Activity Code (CAC) A11018) and 8 to 16 hours to the CAC for communications (COM) specific to the site they’re providing support.
+For support greater than 16 hours HQ staff need their Division Director’s approval and will charge directly to the licensee under the same CAC the regional inspectors are using for that specific effort (Division Director approval isn’t needed for HQ staff that are members of a regional inspection team).

 Occasionally, when routine channels are exhausted for resolving an issue, or the issue has become protracted or progress has stalled, or for requests that may take more than a reasonable amount of time (as agreed between the inspector/technical staff and their supervisors), then the inspectors must use a formal process such as the COM-106, Technical Assistance Request (TAR) or a formal request memorandum, since this is expected to be a significant resource commitment.
 Examples are: to provide a basis to dispute a licensee position, or a technical determination stemming from the inspection efforts to make final inspection determination, or requires other expertise (legal, etc.).
+If the issue meets the requirements for closure under the IMC 0612 Very Low Safety Significance Issue Resolution (VLISSR) Process, then the reason for spending additional time on the issue should be discussed with the Regional Division Director before exceeding 16 hours of inspection effort to resolve.
+In general, very low safety significance issues will not screen into the TAR process.

 11.08 Contractor Support for Regional Engineering Inspections